Dimension statistics of representations of finite groups: Symmetric groups: dimension statistics

 In this section, we will study the dimension data for $\PP(n)$, where each partition is given equal weight (unlike the Plancherel measure where the partition $\lambda$ has weight proportional to $d_\lambda^2$); this measure on $\PP(n)$ is called the {\it uniform measure}.
 This study will be done by looking at the first three moments of $d_\lambda$, viz. $d_\lambda^0$, $d_\lambda^1$, and $d_\lambda^2$, which are respectively $p(n)$, the number of involutions in $\SS_n$, and $n!$.
 Understanding a function by studying its moments is a standard technique in analytic number theory!

-An important fact about symmetric groups is that all its representations are defined over $\Q$ which has as a consequence the following classical result.
+An important fact about the symmetric group $\SS_n$ is that all its representations are defined over $\Q$ which has as a consequence the following classical result.
 Let $I(n) = |\{ s \in \SS_n | s^2 = 1\}|$ be the number of involutions in $\SS_n$.
-For the symmetric group $\SS_n$, let $d_\lambda$ denote the dimension of all the irreducible representations.
-Then as all irreducible representations of $\SS_n$ are defined over $\Q$, generalities in group representations imply that
+For the symmetric group $\SS_n$, let $d_\lambda$ denote the dimension of the irreducible representation $\pi_\lambda$ of $\SS_n$ associated to the partition $\lambda$ of $n$.
+Then as all the irreducible representations of $\SS_n$ are defined over $\Q$, generalities in group representations imply that